Sunny, with a High Near 57

 Today

-Sunny, with a high near 57.
-West wind 5 to 7 mph.
+Partly sunny, with a high near 57.
+Breezy, with a west wind 7 to 16 mph, with gusts as high as 23 mph.

 Tonight